MostBasedCase/BPSRModuleOptimizer/README.md

 - Outputs users' 4 best modules

 ## WIP
+- 1 Add confirmation for captured modules

-- 1 Scoring captured modules
+- 2 Scoring captured modules
-- 2 create UI for ease of use
+- 3 create UI for ease of use

 ## Tech